lakiboy/devmachine-form-bundle/README.md

 Symfony form extensions for Bootstrap date/datetime widgets, typeahead based autocomplete and other helpers.

-Visit [demo](http://forms.devmachine.net) website to view all available form types in action.

 ## Installation

 Install this bundle using Composer.
 Add the following to your composer.json for Symfony 3.0+: